mgland/iutest/README.md

 ```

 ### Run IUTest in DCC application, e.g. [Maya](https://www.autodesk.com.au/products/maya)
-- They might be a way to use pip with Maya, but normally, you just download IUTest and its dependency libraries,
+There might be a way to use pip with Maya, but here we keep it simple.
+- Download IUTest and its dependency libraries,
   including [nose2](https://pypi.org/project/nose2/), [pytest](https://pypi.org/project/pytest/) and [reimport](https://pypi.org/project/reimport/),
   these are all available from [PyPi](https://pypi.org/)
 - Install the [code](#Run-in-python) above as a Maya shelf button.